 Below, we will highlight his two-foot finishing ability.

 This ability to powerfully rise up and finish above the rim off of two feet is functional in a variety of situations, but Simonds could stand to improve as a one-foot finisher.
 One-foot gathers are typically more fluid and allow a driver to quickly get to the rim without sacrificing as much speed/momentum as a two-foot gather.
 Simonds has certainly shown impressive flashes as a one-foot finisher, but could stand to become a bit more consistent with his attack angles and touch when finishing at the rim off of one foot.

 While, in retrospect, he may have been best served to have entered the 2018 NBA Draft at the apex of buzz as an up-and-coming prospect, Simonds remains an enticing prospect with high theoretical upside.
 As a likely 2019 NBA Draft early entrant, Simonds will likely garner a fair share of workouts with teams, wherein it will be critical that he showcases to teams that he’s a more projectable shooter than his statistics indicate at first glance.
-Simonds projects to land a spot on an NBA Summer League roster and likely will find himself in a prominent role in the G League.
+Simonds projects to land a spot on an NBA Summer League roster and potentially find himself in a prominent scoring role in the G League.
 Simonds’ confidence, competitive drive, and perpetual chip on his shoulder will give him a very good chance of earning NBA call-ups, 10-day contract opportunities, and an eventual shot at an NBA roster spot if the jump shot comes around.